 1) Using a Cleaning Solution

 If you are using traditional wood mounted rubber stamps or clear stamps, it's always a good idea to clean them before packing them away.
 Stamp off access ink on your stamp by pressing the stamp on scrap paper repeatedly until no more ink comes off the stamp.

-To clean the stamp further, we suggest using a cleaning solution specifically made for rubber stamps.
-Re:Marks Cleaning Solution is an affordable, convenient option, and is great for wood and traditional rubber stamps, as well as rubber stamp die plates.
+To clean the rubber stamp or clear stamp further, we suggest using a cleaning solution specifically made for rubber stamps.
+Re:Marks Cleaning Solution is an affordable, convenient option, and is great for clear stamps, wood or traditional rubber stamps, as well as rubber stamp die plates.
 Spray the solution on a paper towel, and wipe away the ink from the stamp.
 The whole process only takes a few seconds!